highlight/highlight/README.md

 ## Contributors

-## Advanced Log and Trace Filtering
+### Enhanced Log and Trace Filtering

-Highlight.io now provides enhanced capabilities for filtering your logs and traces based on their record attributes.
-This allows for more granular and precise analysis of your application's telemetry data.
-You can apply filters to specific attributes, similar to how you filter general logs, enabling you to quickly pinpoint relevant information and troubleshoot issues with greater efficiency.
-This improvement helps you drill down into the exact data points you need, making your debugging workflow smoother and more effective.
+We've significantly improved our log and trace filtering capabilities.
+You can now apply powerful filters directly on record attributes, similar to how you filter logs.
+This allows for more granular and precise analysis of your application's data, making it easier to pinpoint issues and understand system behavior.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->